Retail Store Success in 2026: 7 Strategies That Drive Growth

 An ownership mindset turns employees into business partners who take responsibility for customer satisfaction and business outcomes.
 Retail store success depends on empowering teams to think and act like owners while continuously improving the customer experience.

 When employees see how their actions impact profitability and loyalty, they focus on solutions rather than problems.
-NRF’s 2026 retail predictions show that retailers prioritizing employee engagement improve customer retention.
+NRF’s 2026 retail predictions highlight that retailers prioritising employee engagement tend to achieve stronger customer retention and better operational performance.

 To build this culture: